MrYoungDS/DSp5UFPerc/README.md

 3. Each of the methods in `Percolation` must use a constant number of union-find operations.
 4. You need to map the 2D coordinate pair to a 1D union-find object index.
 5. Consider using a private method for validating indices.

+## Implementation Reminder
+This is mostly for Mr Young, but maybe it will help you as well.
+To get the whole kit and kaboodle working, you need to have the following line in the `build.gradle` file.

+`implementation fileTree(dir: 'libs', include: '*.jar')`